Raures/ui-py-Converter/README.md

 # Description
 This is an easy to use drag-and-drop GUI program that converts a given \*.ui file to \*.py.
 # How to use
-Run the program, drag-and-drop the \*.ui file in the indicated area.
+1. Run the program.
-The program has a default Desktop path, use the Browse button in order to change the path.
+2. Select the path where you want the \*.py file to be saved. *(optional)*
-The new path will be saved in a settings.txt file.
+3. Drag and drop the \*.ui file in the middle of the widget.